GaloisInc/swanky/CONTRIBUTING.md

 This document is still a work in progress.
 More information will be added later.

 # Cargo Workspace Inheritance
-To ensure unifomrity across Cargo metadata, `swanky` employs [Cargo's workspace inheritance functionality](https://betterprogramming.pub/workspace-inheritance-in-rust-65d0bb8f9424).
+To ensure uniformity across Cargo metadata, `swanky` employs [Cargo's workspace inheritance functionality](https://betterprogramming.pub/workspace-inheritance-in-rust-65d0bb8f9424).
 This functionality lets us set a common set of metadata (such as version, license, author) in the root `Cargo.toml` file, and have it automatically applied across all of our crates.
 Similarly, we also use workspace inheritance to specify a single version of our dependencies in the root `Cargo.toml` file.